techiescamp/kubernetes-learning-path/README.md

 # Kubernetes Certification Coupon

-🚀 If you are preparing for CKA, CKAD, CKS, or KCNA exam, **save 40%** today using code **PRIME23** at https://kube.promo/devops.
-It is a limited-time offer.
+🚀  CKA, CKAD, CKS, or KCNA exam aspirants can **save $80** today using code **DCUBE20** at https://kube.promo/devops.
+It is a limited-time offer from Linux Foundation

 # Kubernetes Learning Prerequisites